Guide: Set the Right Tick Size and Minimum Order Size for Your token

 Tick Size = (10^-6) / 0.5 = 0.000002

-For a supply of 5 million tokens, with a minimum order size of 0.5 tokens, the tick size be 0.000002.
-This ensures that the token price quote token sufficiently accurate and that transactions are affordable.
+For a supply of 5 million tokens and a minimum order size of 0.5 tokens, the tick size should be 0.000002.
+This keeps the token price quote precise enough while keeping trades accessible.

-Tick size and Min Order Size High Supply Tokens (Over 100M Tokens)
+Tick Size and Min Order Size for High-Supply Tokens (Over 100M Tokens)

-For tokens with a very high supply, it is crucial to have an extremely small tick size to allow for any significant price differentiation and a larger minimum order size to maintain market efficiency.
+For tokens with very high supply, you need an extremely small tick size so price changes can be meaningfully differentiated, plus a higher minimum order size to keep the market efficient.

 Examples:

-Let’s assume you decide to issue a token a total supply of 2 billion (2B) tokens.
+Let’s assume you decide to issue a token with a total supply of 2 billion (2B) tokens.

 Step 2: Set the Minimum Order Size